nimoseminov/A-Julia-Based-Study-of-Real-Lines-on-Del-Pezzo-Surfaces-of-Degree-3-and-4-in-RP-and-RP-/README.md

 - Due to limitations in floating-point precision, it is currently not possible to accurately determine the intersection relations between real lines on cubic del Pezzo surfaces using numerical methods.
 Therefore, the corresponding intersection-checking code is **not** publicly available.
 I only provide code for:

-  1. counting the number of real lines, and
+  1. counting the number of real lines
   2. outputting their approximate equations
   (note: these equations are always approximations due to numerical errors).